ArtNazarov/protect.sh/README.md

 # protect.sh

-Disable or enable modification flag at folder recursively
+Disable or enable modification flag at folder recursively and changes permissions and user owner to disallow open under non root user

 Example:
 ```